selvester69/InterviewReady/leetcode/leetcode150.md

             // this is an
             // if it is the last word
             if (j == n || gaps == 0) {
-                for (int k = i; k < j; k++) {
+                // this loop is required if the line is last line and we need to add all words left aligned for (int k = i; k < j; k++) {
                     sb.append(words[k]);
                     if (k < j - 1) {